MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/create-a-bot-commands-menu.md

 ## Create a command menu for your bot

-Command menus are contained in your App Manifest, which can be created in <!--NEED LINK--> [App Studio](https://www.sadanduseless.com/funniest-animals-of-2019/), or edited directly in your source code in the `manifest.json` file in the `TeamsAppManifest` folder.
-In this section we will demonstrate how to create the command menu in App Studio, followed by the resulting `manifest.json` file so you can choose the approach that best suites your needs.
+Command menus are contained in your app manifest, which can be created in <!--NEED LINK--> [App Studio](https://www.sadanduseless.com/funniest-animals-of-2019/), or edited directly in your source code in the `manifest.json` file in the `TeamsAppManifest` folder.
+In this section we will demonstrate how to create the command menu in App Studio, then we will show you the resulting `manifest.json` file so you can choose the approach that best suites your needs.

 ### Creating a command menu for your bot using App Studio

-The instructions here assume that you will be editing an existing app manifest, however the steps of adding a command menu are the same, whether you are creating a new manifest or editing an existing manifest.
+The instructions here assume that you will be editing an existing app manifest.
+The steps of adding a command menu are the same, whether you are creating a new manifest or editing an existing manifest.

-1. Open App Studio by selecting Apps from the lower left-hand side of your Teams window, and entering "App Studio" in the search box.
+1. Open App Studio from the ... overflow menu on the left navigation rail.
 If you do not have App Studio available you can download it, please refer to <!--NEED LINK--> [Installing App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-app-studio#installing-app-studio).

     ![App Studio](Media/AppStudio.png)